bogdan8z/GenerateUnitTestsWithAi.API/README.md

-# GenerateUnitTestsWithAi.API
-GenerateUnitTestsWithAi.API

-## Generate UnitTests with ChatGpt using RapidAPI
+# Generate UnitTests with ChatGpt using RapidAPI

 You can use /transformation endpoints to define transformation for your code so the method text will be sent encoded<br />
 All the transformation are saved to the /Data/CodingData.csv (check Csv.ExportFileRelativePath config key)